XiaoMi0803/Reproducible-Research/PA1_template.md

 ### Loading and preprocessing the data
 Show any code that is needed to

-1.Load the data
+* Load the data

 ```r
 activity<-read.csv("./activity.csv")
 ```

-2.Process/transform the data (if necessary) into a format suitable for your analysis
+* Process/transform the data (if necessary) into a format suitable for your analysis

 ```r